-Problem Solving CPD Session
+Problem Solving CPD Session - By Michael Ellis

 The first problem facing any Maths scholar approaching the 22nd February was how to get to York for our CPD session.
 Storm Ciara and Denis swelled Britain’s rivers to record levels.
 With the falling of the flood waters, still lapping high into York’s parklands, comes talk of the problem of our generation, climate change.
 The problem that the generation we teach will shoulder much of the burden of finding a solution to.

 At the National STEM Centre in York our session was led by Michael Anderson an employee of the centre and teacher with 15 years-experience who asked us the following questions.
 1) What is a problem?
 2) What is problem solving and what skills does it require?
 3) How do you teach problem solving skills?

 1) We defined a problem as anything that’s answer is not trivial or a lack of information.
 Problem Solving was neatly wrapped by Guy Claxton’s quote, “Is knowing what to do when you don’t know what to do.”

 2) In answer to what problem-solving skills are we strongly stated that while method, order, and visualisation were important resilience was the most important thing.
 Resilience is such a hard skill to teach for teenagers are not the most naturally resilient.
 A key to building resilience is the use of scaffolding, we discussed when we would use it, when we wouldn’t use it but most importantly how we can use it to help all students engage in problem solving.
 We reviewed a problem involving a ski slope that had been scaffolded in several different ways to make what seemed to be very different problems in both nature and complexity.